Adlinejainsha/Adlinejainsha/README.md

-- 👋 Hi, I’m @Adlinejainsha
+👋 Hi, I’m Adline Jainsha
-- 👀 I’m interested in solving problem
-- 🌱 I’m currently learning code
-- 💞️ I’m looking to collaborate on google
-- 📫 How to reach me  by mail
+👀 I’m a Geek who is also interested in Photography/Videography 🌱 I am familiar with C, C++, Java, HTML, Python.
+🎓 I'm currently pursuing my Degree in B.E. computer science and engineering

 <!---
 Adlinejainsha/Adlinejainsha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.